RicardoPetronilho98/data-structs/README.md

 ### What data type can each data structure store? ###
 Any data type (int\* , float\*, char\*, strucutres implemented by user, etc.) can be stored. <br>
-This is guaranteed because we user void* data type each means any pointer can be stored.
+This is guaranteed because we use void* data type wich means any pointer can be stored.